lukas-weber/StochasticSeriesExpansion.jl/docs/src/index.md

 * Run high-performance SSE simulations without being a QMC expert
 * Supports anisotropic spin-``S`` quantum Magnets out of the box
-* Extensible to arbitrary models (although mind the sign problem)
+* Extensible to arbitrary models (but may suffer from sign problem)

 ## Getting started